 Finally, Column (3) reports results for time-series regressions of CDS spreads on a set of dummy variables for the three OMT announcement dates.
 We run separate regressions for the subset of GIIPS and non-GIIPS banks and report the mean of the sum over the three event dates.
 In line with the previous findings, the results show that the OMT announcement had a significant positive effect on the perceived stability of GIIPS banks as the CDS spread of the mean GIIPS bank decreased by -96bp over the three OMT announcement dates, while it only decreased by -23bp for the average non-GIIPS bank.
+Consistent with this finding, Figure A1, Panel A in the online appendix shows a clear negative relation between a bank's sovereign debt holdings and its CDS return around the OMT announcement.
+This relation is also present within the subsample of GIIPS banks, as shown by Panel B.10 In the following we will refer to banks that strongly benefited (above mean OMT windfall gain, which consists mainly of GIIPS banks) as high gain banks and banks that benefited less (below mean OMT windfall gain) from the OMT announcement as low gain banks.

-Panel B of Table 1 presents the evolution of the banks' book leverage ratio separately for GIIPS banks and non-GIIPS banks as well as for U.S. banks.
-Moreover, we split GIIPS banks into banks that have an above median leverage ratio after the OMT announcement (still undercapitalized) and those with a below median leverage ratio (well-capitalized).
-Before the start of the financial and sovereign debt crisis, both well-capitalized and still undercapitalized GIIPS banks had lower leverage ratios than non-GIIPS banks.
-However, while the leverage ratio decreased significantly over time for non-GIIPS banks, it increased dramatically for GIIPS banks classified as still undercapitalized (peaking in and analyze the events on July 26, 2012 ("whatever-it-takes" speech); August 2, 2012 (announcement of the OMT program); and September 6, 2012 (announcement of technical details).
-As a robustness check, we compute the change in bond prices by using the duration of a bond and the change in yield, where the change in yield is either computed from Datastream yields or taken from Krishnamurthy, Nagel, and Vissing-Jorgensen (2014).
-Results do not change.
+Panel B of Table 1 presents the evolution of the banks' book leverage ratio separately for high and low gain banks as well as for U.S. banks.
+Moreover, we split high gain banks into banks that have an above median leverage ratio after the OMT announcement (still undercapitalized) and those with a below median leverage ratio (well-capitalized).
+Before the start of the financial and sovereign debt crisis, both well-capitalized and still undercapitalized high gain banks had lower leverage ratios than low gain banks (which consist predominantly of non-GIIPS banks).
+However, while the leverage ratio decreased significantly over time for low gain banks, it increased dramatically for high gain banks classified as still undercapitalized (peaking in the year prior to the OMT announcement at 24.51) and slightly for well-capitalized high gain banks over the sovereign debt crisis period.
+Furthermore, while the leverage ratio of weakly-capitalized high gain banks banks improved after the OMT announcement, they still remain highly levered after the announcement.
+Well-capitalized high gain banks, on the other hand, are back to their pre-crisis leverage ratio after the OMT announcement.
+A similar picture emerges when considering the quasi leverage of banks, defined as market value of equity plus the book value of debt divided by the market value of equity (see Panel C of Table 1).
+Hence, although the OMT announcement increased the banks' equity capitalization through its positive effect on the valuation of the sovereign bond holdings of European banks, some of these banks still remained weakly-capitalized after the announcement.

-9The difference in pre-OMT GIIPS sovereign holdings between GIIPS and non-GIIPS banks can be explained by the fact that banks' sovereign bond holdings are largely composed of own domestic sovereign debt (e.g., Acharya and Steffen, 2014).
+9The difference in pre-OMT GIIPS sovereign holdings between GIIPS and non-GIIPS banks can be explained by the home bias of the banks' sovereign bond holdings (e.g., Acharya and Steffen, 2014).